 Heya regularly performs at Canberra's Smith's Alternative.

 Brice grew up in the USA, in a single-parent home with his mother and two internationally adopted younger sisters.
 Brice has worked as a criminal prosecutor, civil rights attorney, and teacher before moving to Australia to get married and live with his Aussie wife.
 Along the way he lost over 70 kilos of weight, got hooked on all things caffeinated, discovered Islam, and has been a practicing Muslim for almost 7 years.
-Brice will be facilitating at Radford College on 4 August 2017, in the margins of the Dirrum Conference.
+Brice facilitated the Ask Me Anything workshop at Radford College on 4 August 2017, in the margins of the Dirrum Conference.